sidekiq/sidekiq/Ent-Changes.md

 HEAD
 ---------

+- Rewrite swarm memory tracking to use the `get_process_mem` gem which should allow operation on Alpine Linux, Windows, etc. [#6752]
 - Handle fractional values for SIDEKIQ_COUNT, e.g. "0.25", when running
   on low-end VMs allocated only a partial core. [#6244]